-actively encouraged this strategy, with back to pre-pandemic levels he reports. packages of financial support for com- Tel Aviv is looking to stay near the top panies that can earn foreign currency.
+actively encouraged this strategy, with back to pre-pandemic levels he reports. panies that can earn foreign currency.
 TenureX, for example, pays a corporation tax rate of 12.5%, half of the standard level, because it generates a guarter of its income outside of Israel.
 The government also provides soft loans and funding to encourage startups that are not repayable should a company fail.